 Is your child frightened of dogs?
 Dogs Trust is here to help

-Families will inevitably spend more time outdoors in the summer holidays, but a new survey* by Dogs Trust, the UK’s largest dog welfare charity, has discovered that, whilst more children are afraid of wasps, bees and spiders, over a third (37%) of UK parents think that their children are fearful of dogs.
-With 33% of 2-14 year olds coming into contact with a dog every single day, this could be problematic for families when they are out and about this summer, especially as 25% of parents say their child’s fear of dogs affects their daily life.
+There will be many times when families want to enjoy the different activities the outdoors offers, but a survey* by Dogs Trust, the UK’s largest dog welfare charity, has discovered that, whilst more children are afraid of wasps, bees and spiders, over a third (37%) of UK parents think that their children are fearful of dogs.
+With 33% of 2-14 year olds coming into contact with a dog every single day, this could be problematic for families when they are out and about, especially as 25% of parents say their child’s fear of dogs affects their daily life.

-To help children and parents, Dogs Trust is launching its ‘Managing fear of dogs’ project as part of its hugely successful Be Dog Smart education programme, which teaches around 200,000 kids and parents every year to stay safe around dogs.
-Dogs Trust’s 24 Education & Community Officers, who deliver around 7,000 workshops in schools across the UK every year, have noticed a worrying increase in the number of children who are fearful of dogs, and have found that many kids are unaware of how to act safely around them.
+To help children and parents, Dogs Trust offers its popular ‘Understanding Dogs’ workshop as part of its hugely successful Be Dog Smart education programme, which teaches around 200,000 kids and parents every year to stay safe around dogs.
+Dogs Trust’s Education Team, who deliver around 7,000 workshops in schools across the UK every year, have noticed a worrying increase in the number of children who are fearful of dogs, and have found that many kids are unaware of how to act safely around them.
 Knowing how to respond appropriately is in the interests of both their own safety, as well as the dog’s well-being.

 The most common reaction when a child sees a dog is to avoid a public area, run away, hide or scream or shriek.
-Dogs Trust has worked with a child psychologist to provide some helpful tips for parents to help them manage their child’s fear when out and about.
+Dogs Trust is pleased to offer some helpful tips for parents to help them manage their child’s fear when out and about.

-Maria Gill, Senior Education Officer explains why this type of reaction could confuse a dog,
+Maria Kyle, Education and Community Manager, explains why this type of reaction could confuse a dog,

 “Children may not always know how to react when they see a dog, particularly if they are unsure or frightened.
 Sometimes they can run away or scream which is a normal reaction for a child who is scared but this may be confusing for a dog.
-As the UK’s largest dog welfare charity we have a responsibility to educate parents, children and dog owners on behalf of the dog, particularly during the summer months when dogs and children are more likely to be out and about enjoying the sunshine together in public parks and beaches.
+As the UK’s largest dog welfare charity we have a responsibility to educate parents, children and dog owners on behalf of the dog.

-There are huge benefits to dog ownership in childhood, but whilst we are not saying every one of the 7.95 million** children in the UK needs to love dogs, it’s really important for children to be comfortable/safe around dogs, especially as 33% of children will come across a dog every day.
-We hope this vital extension to our Be Dog Smart programme will help thousands of children across the country manage their fear of dogs and ensure they always act safely and calmly in a situation where they may feel frightened or worried by a dog.”
+Whilst we are not saying that all children in the UK needs to love dogs, it’s really important for children to be comfortable/safe around dogs, especially as 33% of children will come across a dog every day.
+We hope this vital extension to our Be Dog Smart programme will help thousands of children across the country improve their confidence around dogs, and ensure they always act safely and calmly in a situation where they may feel frightened or worried by a dog.”

 Top tips whilst out and about: